tomrembrown/cms-people-finder/README.md

 ### Installing

-1. Ensure node nd yarn are installed.
+1. Ensure node and yarn are installed.
 Since lerna is built on yarn, this uses yarn as the package manager.
 Node must be at least version 14.
-This project is just static pages with a contact page - so it does not contain any database.

 2. Clone GIT repository and download